 Under existing legislation passed in 2013 by the previous Progressive Conservative federal government, political staff in the workplaces of ministers and the premier did not have any defense.
 MLAs weren’t covered at all.

-From 2013: New Alberta whistleblower law enters the result.
+From 2013: New Alberta tax evasion whistleblower law enters the result.

 The modifications– tabled Tuesday by Christina Gray, the minister accountable for democratic renewal– enable workers to report misbehavior straight to the public interest commissioner if they select, rather of needing to go their manager or to the designated officer in their department.